GoTeamEpsilon/OpenEMR-Cloud/AWS-Guide/Chapters/08-Administration.md

 1. Download and install the latest [PuTTY MSI](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) software suite.
 If you aren't sure, click [here](https://the.earth.li/~sgtatham/putty/latest/w64/putty-64bit-0.69-installer.msi).
 2. Using your AWS SSH keypair that is saved as **"your-username.pem"**, convert it to a **ppk** file by following [these instructions](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html#putty-private-key).

+#### What are the Recommendations for Development and Testing?

+If you aren't planning on customizing OpenEMR source code, you can simply use one AWS environment.

+Otherwise, it is best to break out the environments as follows:

+- **local** - A local installation of OpenEMR for developers to code against.
+Refer to the [wiki](http://www.open-emr.org/wiki/index.php/OpenEMR_Downloads) to see how to set it up on Debian-based Linux and Windows.

+- **dev** - A small resources AWS environment for developers to try out their local code changes on.
+Although developers will have a local OpenEMR installation to work with, it is best to have an environment for testing these changes on an actual cloud environment.

+- **test** - A small resources AWS environment for testers to ensure new code changes work.
+This is different from dev in that it testers may use a special dataset to test code changes more realistically and, unlike dev, it is dedicated to testers so that the developers can make changes to their environment without impacting the testing efforts.

+- **stage** - This is an AWS environment identical to production for final testing efforts.
+Unlike dev and test, stage may contain a mirror of actual production data to achieve the most realistic verification before applying code changes to production.

+- **production** - This is the live AWS environment in which users are using.
+Code changes should only be applied to production after going through dev, test, and stage.

 #### Redis Access

 _TODO: The security group should have a name and not use default launch wizard_